gvwilson/thirdbit/_posts/2010/2010-06-12-the-cowichan-problems.md

 </ul>
 <p>The aim of this problem suite is to capture enough information about <em>D</em> to allow competing parallel programming systems to be ranked and compared.</p>
 <h3>Previous Work</h3>
 <p>Two comparative efforts in parallel programming are [<a href="#bib-babb">Babb 1988</a>] and [<a href="#bib-salishan">Feo 1992</a>].
 The first presented implementations of a simple numerical quadrature program in more than a dozen different parallel languages used on mid-1980s hardware.
-The second presented implementations of the Salishan Problems&mdash;Hamming number generation, isomer enumeration, skyline matrix reduction, and a simple discrete event simulator&mdash;in C*, Occam, Ada, and several dataflow and functional languages.
+The second presented implementations of the Salishan Problems–Hamming number generation, isomer enumeration, skyline matrix reduction, and a simple discrete event simulator–in C*, Occam, Ada, and several dataflow and functional languages.
 Both books conveyed the flavor of the languages they describe, but neither compared languages or problem implementations directly.</p>
 <p>More recently, Lutz has explored quantitative comparison of the relative productivity of different programming languages [<a href="#bib-prechelt-languages">Prechelt 2000</a>, <a href="#bib-prechelt-web">Prechelt 2009</a>].
 Our aim is to support replication of his work for parallel programming.</p>
 <h2><a name="method"></a>Methodology</h2>
 <p>Our aim is to assess and compare the usability of parallel programming systems.
 Here, we discuss issues related to choosing the problems that make up our benchmark suite, how to assess particular implementations, and other purposes which implementations of these might serve.
 Recognizing that our problems are extremely simple, we refer to them as "toys".</p>